-Treatment for iron deficiency anaemia usually involves taking iron supplements to replace the missing iron and making any necessary changes to address the underlying cause.
+Treatment for iron deficiency anaemia usually involves taking iron supplements to replace missing iron and making necessary changes to address the underlying cause.

-Your GP will prescribe an iron supplement to restore the iron that is missing from your body.
-The most commonly prescribed supplement is ferrous sulphate, which is taken orally (by mouth) two or three times a day.
+Your GP will prescribe an iron supplement to restore iron missing from your body.
+The most commonly prescribed supplement is ferrous sulphate, taken orally (by mouth) two or three times a day.

 - nausea (feeling sick)